kafeg/vagrd/README.md

 # vagrd
-Ramdisk for Vagrant/Meteor development.
+Automatic creation of Ramdisk for Vagrant/Meteor development.
 Fast autoreload and rebuilding app for your Meteor project

 Simple using daemon for create ramdisk for your Meteor projects in vagrant virtual machine.